Starfoil/encrypto-gray/README.md

-# Encrypto Gray
+# encrypto-gray
-A small Python script for encrypting a directory using a 32-bit RSA encryption scheme.
+A small Python script test for encrypting a directory using a 32-bit deterministic RSA encryption scheme.
 ## Usage
 Place the required files into a local directory.
 Run the script <b>encrypto-run.py</b> and all accessible files within the directory will be rsa-encrypted with a generated rsa-encryption key of 32-bit.
 The public key and 32-bit rsa-decryption